The Palace of Versailles is one of the most visited Royal residences in the World.

 The ‘Skip The Line’ ticket saves a lot of waiting time – sometimes even up to 3 hours.

-These bus tours are an ideal way to get to Palace of Versailles if you are travelling with family, kids or seniors.
+These bus tours are ideal for getting to the Palace of Versailles if you travel with family, kids, or seniors.

 We highly recommend bus tours to Versailles for multiple reasons –